TensorShort/tensorshort/README.md

       input=dense, rate=0.4, train=mode == estimator.TRAIN)
 ```

-TensorShort is an functional experiment project, maintained by Andrew Stepin.
+TensorShort is an functional experiment project for personal use, maintained by Andrew Stepin.